-The Nominating and Corporate Governance Committee is responsible for assisting the Board in the development and monitoring of the Corporation's corporate governance practices.
+The Nominating and Corporate Governance Committee is responsible for assisting the Board in the development and monitoring of our corporate governance practices.
 Its duties include the identification and recommendation of potential nominees or appointees to the Board, and the assessment of the effectiveness of the Board, its size and composition, its structure and the individual performance of its directors.
-The Nominating and Corporate Governance Committee also has responsibility for the review of the Corporation's Disclosure Policy and its Code of Business Conduct.
-At March 28, 2012, the Nominating and Corporate Governance Committee was comprised of Messrs.
+The Nominating and Corporate Governance Committee also has responsibility for the review of our Disclosure Policy and Code of Business Conduct.
+At March 28, 2013, the Nominating and Corporate Governance Committee was comprised of Messrs.
 Newman (Chairman), Arthurs, Gordon and McNeil.
 All of the members of this committee are independent.
-A copy of the Nominating and Corporate Governance Committee charter can be found on the Corporation's web site at www.westernforest.com.
+A copy of the Nominating and Corporate Governance Committee charter can be found on our web site at www.westernforest.com.